JasXSL/GoThongs/Add Spell FX Readme.txt

  - Should it only be passive?

 2. Add an FXCUpd$ id for your effect in the "got FXCompiler" header file.
+	- Active: Also map it to add to FXCMap in got Passives package file

 3. ACTIVE effect only:
 If BOTH NPC and PC: